 We don’t yet have scientific studies on Kriya Yoga, which works directly on the brain and central nervous system, but I don’t think we’re far from the time when we’ll begin to see such studies.
 We’ll be able to look at a brain scan and understand why Yogananda described Kriya Yoga as “the airplane route to God”—a means of greatly accelerating spiritual progress.

 As that happens, the number of people practicing of Kriya Yoga throughout the world is likely to increase significantly.
 People in this new age of energy are not only eager to become better people, they are looking for the fastest, most effective means to that end.

 This article first appeared in print in Winter 2009: “Science Catches Up with Ancient Yoga,” Clarity Magazine

 Excerpted from talks and interviews.

-Peter Van Houten, a Lightbearer and resident of Ananda Village, is the founder and CEO of Sierra Family Medical Clinic near Ananda Village.
+Peter Van Houten, a resident of Ananda Village and a Lightbearer, is the founder and CEO of Sierra Family Medical Clinic near Ananda Village.